BuildOnBeam/beam-sdk-web/examples/sdk-example-app/README.md

-# Beam SDK Wagmi Example App
+# Beam SDK Example App

-This example demonstrates how to integrate the Beam Web SDK into your web application using Wagmi, allowing you to connect your Beam wallet and interact with the Beam chain.
+This example demonstrates how to integrate the Beam Web SDK into your application to manage player sessions and interact with the Beam chain.

 ## Features

-- Connect with your Beam wallet
-- Set approvalForAll for a contract
+- Creating sessions
+- Minting NFTs
+- Listing NFTs
+- Cancelling listings

 ## Getting Started